chillancezen/fortimanager-ansible-generator/ansible-fortimanager-generic/README.md

     "session": "..."
 }
 ```
-with the generic fortimanager ansible module, the `id` and `session` are taken over by fortimanager httpapi plugin, users should ignore them, only `method` and `params` are user input.
+With the generic fortimanager ansible module, the `id` and `session` are taken over by fortimanager httpapi plugin, users should ignore them, only `method` and `params` are user input.

-there are two ways to write an ansible playbook with the generic fortimananger module.
+There are two ways to write an ansible playbook with the generic fortimananger module.

 #### `json` with plain string

-the `json` is defined as a string, user must provide the json-formatted string, one example of this sort is given as below:
+The `json` is defined as a string, user must provide the json-formatted string, one example of this sort is given as below:
 ```
 - hosts: fortimanager01
   connection: httpapi